simpleviewinc/sv-mosaic/README.md

 Grid is used to output a list or grid of items.
 It can support a whole variety of actions including primary actions, additional actions and bulk actions.

+##### Actions

+Actions are the tool for giving your user a way to alter/interact with a specific row or rows within your list view.
+In `sv-mosaic` there are 3 types of actions: bulkActions, primaryActions and additionalActions.

+* primaryActions - Buttons that display on each row, which are displayed to all users.
+You will want to use this for your frequently one or two most used actions.
+If you have too many primary actions then the UI can get bulky and likely some should be moved into `additionalActions`.
+* additionalActions - Menu items which display underneath the "..." on each row in the list view.
+* bulkActions - When users utilize the checkboxes on the rows, it will bring up bulkActions so that they can perform them on all actions.

+For the props necessary for each action, please see the props section below.

+##### Saved Views

+The Grid system supports saved views.
+When enabled, the user will receive buttons at the top-right of the Grid allowing them to change the view and save a new one.
+This allows users to change their filters, columns, view and then save it for later, allowing other users to use that view.

 ##### Props
 * title - The title of the grid.
 * columns - `array` of `object`